Table of Contents

-Serostim is taken by injection under the skin every day or every-other-day.
+Serostim is taken by injecting it under the skin every day or every-other-day.
 If the drug is stopped, the visceral fat comes back.
-The main side effects are joint aches, water retention, increased lipoatrophy, and increased blood sugar levels, including diabetes.
+The main side effects are joint aches, excess water held in the body, increased lipoatrophy, and increased blood sugar levels, including diabetes.

-Serostim is approved by the Food and Drug Administration (FDA) to treat HIV wasting, but not HIV-related fat lipodystrophy.
+Serostim is approved by the US Food and Drug Administration (FDA) to treat HIV wasting (unwanted loss of body mass or size), but not HIV-related fat lipodystrophy.
 The FDA said there was not enough safety and efficacy data to approve it to treat lipodystrophy, especially for long-term use.

-Since Serostim is not approved for HIV-related fat gain, it will not be covered by insurance for this purpose.
+Since Serostim is not approved for HIV-related fat gain, it is not currently covered by insurance for this purpose.
 It is expensive, costing up to $3,000 a month.
 There is a patient assistance program for Serostim at www.serostim.com/treating-hiv-associated-wasting/pharmacy-info-and-assistance.aspx.

 Egrifta has also been shown to decrease visceral belly fat.
 Like Serostim, people who stopped Egrifta had their belly fat return.
 Egrifta requires daily injections, but seems to have milder side effects than Serostim.
 It does not increase blood sugar or cause lipoatrophy, and it may lower triglycerides.

 Egrifta was approved for HIV-related lipodystrophy in 2010.
-Check with your insurance company to see if they cover Egrifta.
+Check with your insurance company to see if it covers Egrifta.
 If you need assistance paying for this drug, go to www.needymeds.org/program_list.taf?_function=name&program_id=1348 for more information.

-Over-the counter nutritional human growth hormone supplements are often advertized.
+Over-the counter nutritional human growth hormone supplements are often advertised.
 Beware of these -- there is neither proof that they work nor proof that they are safe.

 Leptin is a hormone that is produced by fat cells.
 High levels of leptin suppress appetite and cause more fat to be used up.

 Leptin treatment requires two injections under the skin a day, although other doses may be studied in the future.
-In a small trial of HIV+ men with lipodystrophy, visceral fat decreased by 32 percent after six months, with no change in subcutaneous fat.
+In a small trial of HIV+ men with lipodystrophy, visceral fat decreased by almost one third after six months, with no change in subcutaneous fat.
 Small studies have not shown leptin to have negative effects on blood sugar.

 This diabetes drug showed promise in reducing belly fat in early studies.
 However, later studies showed conflicting results.
 As a result, it is recommended that women who may be at risk for diabetes discuss the pros and cons of using Glucophage with their health care providers.